-The Foundation Stage (EYFS) describes the phase of education from a child's third birthday (encompassing their time at pre-school) until the end of the reception year when the child reaches 5 years old.
+The Foundation Stage (EYFS) describes the phase of education from a child's birth (encompassing their time with child minders and at pre-school) until the end of the reception year when the child reaches 5 years old.
 The EYFS learning goals set out what most children are expected to achieve by the end of the Reception year.

-We adhere to the Statutory Framework of the EYFS and the four guiding principles that shape practice within Early Years settings. http://www.foundationyears.org.uk/eyfs-2014/
+We adhere to the Statutory Framework of the EYFS and the four guiding principles that shape practice within Early Years settings.